Optional Contest: Scheme Art

 python3 scheme_tokens.py contest.scm

-Entries (code and images) will be posted online, and winners will be selected by popular vote as part of a future homework.
+Entries (code and images) will be posted online, and winners will be selected by popular vote.
+The top three entries in each category will be announced on Ed after voting is closed.

 To improve your chance of success, you are welcome to include a title and descriptive haiku in the comments of your entry, which will be included in the voting.